Indecent Proposal: Soundtrack

 The soundtrack was released on April 6, 1993, by MCA Records.
 "In All the Right Places" by Lisa Stansfield was released as the album's lead single on May 24, 1993, and is the film's theme song.
 Sheena Easton makes a cameo appearance in the movie performing "The Nearness of You" at a pivotal part of the movie.
 The length of the soundtrack is 60 minutes and 37 seconds.
 "No Ordinary Love" by English band Sade was also prominently featured in the film, though it was not included on its soundtrack album.

-In 2015 Intrada Records released an album of John Barry's score.
+In 2015, Intrada Records released an album of John Barry's score.

 Remake

 On July 30, 2018, Paramount Players announced that a remake of the film was in development, with the screenplay being written by Erin Cressida Wilson.

 In popular culture

 The animation series The Simpsonss 2002 episode "Half-Decent Proposal" parodies the movie's premise.

-In the television series Mad About You, "A Pair of Hearts", during the end credits, the married couple Paul and Jamie Buchman are approached by a man who offers a million dollars to sleep with Jamie.
+In the television series Mad About You episode, "A Pair of Hearts", during the end credits, the married couple Paul and Jamie Buchman are approached by a man who offers a million dollars to sleep with Jamie.
 They immediately reply "Sure!", and, after a quick smooch, Jamie leaves with the man (to the laughter of the audience).

+The TV series Impractical Jokers featured a punishment inspired by the movie in the episode "Indecent Proposal" where Sal Vulcano is forced to ask couples while working as a dance instructor's assistant if they would be willing to meet him in a more passionate setting in exchange for money.